StockierAsp9634/DataSci/README.md

 There were several models used to perform these analyses:

 ### LinReg
-A linear regression model was used in this analysis:
+A linear regression model was used in this analysis.

 ``` R
 set.seed(71723)